 Starring John David Washington, Robert Pattinson, Elizabeth Debicki, Kenneth Branagh, Michael Caine

-To put it simply, with Tenet, the director has gone full-Nolan.
-Seeing that audiences were up to the challenge of grappling with the high concept world building of Inception (2010) and Interstellar (2014), Nolan ups the ante here and asks us to rise to the occasion.
+To put it simply, with this film, the director has gone full-Nolan.
+Seeing that audiences were up to the challenge of grappling with the high concept world building of “Inception” (2010) and “Interstellar” (2014), Nolan ups the ante here and asks us to rise to the occasion.
 And we do, because the intricacy and puzzle-like nature of his films are part of their appeal.

 I’ll attempt to describe the film with as few spoilers as possible (although it’s tough to actually spoil this movie in any meaningful way – the length of time it would take to describe the labyrinth plot would likely match the run-time of the actual movie).

 John David Washington stars as The Protagonist, a CIA agent who is thrust into a covert operation to stop Russian arms dealer Andrei Sator (Kenneth Branagh) from acquiring world-threatening artifacts through time inversion.
 What’s inversion?
 Well, the CIA is discovering objects – primarily bullets – that are moving backward through time.
 They believe they’re looking at debris from an oncoming disaster caused by Sator, who has access to a Turnstile machine that allows him to move back through time and acquire these artifacts.

 The wizardry of every sequence in this film is breathtaking, but it’s once The Protagonist and his associate, Neil (an excellent Robert Pattinson), go through the Turnstile machine and start moving backward through time that “Tenet” truly takes off in a stunningly original direction.
 Frankly, the spectacle of watching these characters plow forward in a world in which everything else is moving in reverse (from their perspective) is overwhelming on the senses.